 The Department of Veterans Affairs requires the declaration of an educational objective (major) or goal.

 Yes.
 You will need to inform OCC's Veterans Affairs Certifying Official of your intent to change your major and complete a VA Form 22-1995.

-Courses required for Certificates of Achievement, general education classes, lower division major classes and electives (if needed) qualify for benefits.
+Courses required for general education classes, lower division major classes and electives (if needed) qualify for benefits.
 In some cases, prerequisites and/or remedial courses in preparation for lower division courses also qualify for benefits.
 You are not paid for classes you have already completed with a passing grade or those not required for your declared major.

 Yes.
-Contact OCC's Verterans Affairs Certifying Official as soon as you have dropped the class.
+Contact OCC's Veterans Affairs Certifying Official as soon as you have dropped the class.
 An adjustment must be made to your certification.
 Failure to contact the Veterans Affairs Certifying Official could lead to an overpayment situation.
 The VA will require the repayment of any benefits paid in excess.

 Any concerns regarding G.I.
 Bill monies should be directed to the Department of Veteran Affairs at 1-888-442-4551.
 Normal receipt of monies is each following month, which means, if you attend classes in September, you should expect to receive monies in October.
 Note: Typical processing time of new applications is six to eight weeks.
 New G.I.
 Bill applicants should expect delivery of their monies to reflect that processing time.
 OCC Veteran Services does not have or issue any DVA monies.

 Yes.
 OCC also works with a number of agencies throughout Orange County to help secure employment for veteran students.

 Yes.
 Student Veterans Group of Orange Coast College is a great way for you to stay connected with your peers.